arothman11/naturaldisasters/README.md

 This project is a natural disaster visualization created in collaboration with two other students.

+To run this project, clone the repository onto your local setup and open index.html on your local server.

 ---

 ## Project Details & Design Thinking Stages